 FENCING - The International Fencing Federation cleared the 16-member fencing team.

 GOLF - Awaiting decision on one Russian golfer.

-However, R-Sport news agency cited FIG's vice-president Vitaly Titov as saying that the Russian gymnasts had been cleared to compete.
+However, R-Sport news agency cited FIG's vice president Vitaly Titov as saying that the Russian gymnasts have been cleared to compete.

 HANDBALL - The International Handball Federation has announced that it is conducting out-of competition tests on the Russian women's team participating at the Rio Games.